dentarg/auth0-blog/_posts/2017-02-07-reactjs-authentication-tutorial.markdown

 ### Secure The Special Route

-We need to ensure no one can go the browser and just type `/special` to access the celebrity route.
+We need to ensure that no one can go to the browser and just type `/special` to access the celebrity route.

 Open up `index.js` and add an `onEnter` prop with a value of `requireAuth` to the `/special` route like so: